s-cavalier/CHIP8/README.md

 Simple C8 emulator.
 Games can be found online.
-Built to compile for em++, but can be changed easily.
-Requires SDL.
+Compile with make build.
+Requires SDL to be installed already.